jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/README.md

 If you don't want to do this you can simply use ```speech``` instead:
 ```
     speech:
-      text: Whatever you want to say.
+      text: Whatever you need to say...
 ```